expo/expo/docs/pages/versions/unversioned/sdk/lottie.md

 <SnackEmbed snackId="@documentation/lottie-example" />

+## Caveats

+- The Lottie SDK currently lives under Expo's **DangerZone** namespace because it's implementation is still in Alpha.
+- Importing Lottie 3 files causes the previewer to crash without a visible error.

 ## Importing Lottie

-The Lottie SDK currently lives under Expo's **DangerZone** namespace because it's implementation is still in Alpha.
  You can import it like this:

 ```javascript
 import LottieView from 'lottie-react-native';